G-index

 The g-index is an alternative for the older h-index.
 The h-index does not average the number of citations.
-Instead, the h-index only requires a minimum of n citations for the least-cited article in the set and thus ignores the citation count of very highly cited papers.
-Roughly, the effect is that h is the number of papers of a quality threshold that rises as h rises; g allows citations from higher-cited papers to be used to bolster lower-cited papers in meeting this threshold.
-In effect, the g-index is the maximum reachable value of the h-index if a fixed number of citations can be distributed freely over a fixed number of papers.
+Instead, the h-index only requires a minimum of n citations for the least-cited article in the set and thus ignores the citation count of very highly cited publications.
+Roughly, the effect is that h is the number of works of a quality threshold that rises as h rises; g allows citations from higher-cited works to be used to bolster lower-cited works in meeting this threshold.
+In effect, the g-index is the maximum reachable value of the h-index if a fixed number of citations can be distributed freely over a fixed number of publications.
 Therefore, in all cases g is at least h, and is in most cases higher.
 The g-index often separates authors based on citations to a greater extent compared to the h-index.
-However, unlike the h-index, the g-index saturates whenever the average number of citations for all published papers exceeds the total number of published papers; the way it is defined, the g-index is not adapted to this situation.
-However, if an author with a saturated g-index publishes more papers, their g-index will increase.
+However, unlike the h-index, the g-index saturates whenever the average number of citations for all publications exceeds the total number of publications; the way it is defined, the g-index is not adapted to this situation.
+However, if an author with a saturated g-index publishes more, their g-index will increase.

 The g-index has been characterized in terms of three natural axioms by Woeginger (2008).
 The simplest of these three axioms states that by moving citations from weaker articles to stronger articles, one's research index should not decrease.
 Like the h-index, the g-index is a natural number and thus lacks in discriminatory power.
 Therefore, Tol (2008) proposed a rational generalisation.

 Tol also proposed a collective g-index.